 Since 1983 the Board has regulated the EMS system through a consensus process involving several standing and ad hoc committees.
 EMS providers thereby have input into the rules that govern EMS.

-Today the EMS Division, operating under the rules of the EMS Board, oversees a statewide EMS system comprised of thousands of Paramedics and EMTs who work for 210 ambulance services that operate 1,300 ambulances that make more than 1,000,000 patient transports annually.
+Today the EMS Office, operating under the rules of the EMS Board, oversees a statewide EMS system comprised of thousands of Paramedics and EMTs who work for 210 ambulance services that operate 1,300 ambulances that make more than 1,000,000 patient transports annually.

 Nashville, TN 37243